geography

 Our aim at Harnham C of E Junior School is to inspire children’s curiosity, interest and appreciation for the world that we live in.
 We intend to provide a rich and knowledge-based Geography curriculum which allows our pupils to have an improved knowledge of the world, a better understanding of how it works and the geographical skills to support their understanding.
 This echoes the school’s vision of aspiring to succeed, ensuring skills of tenacity are promoted.

-We encourage all children to develop a passion for Geography as an exciting and diverse subject.
-Curiosity and enquiry skills are at the heart of our lessons, allowing students to ask and answer questions that deepen their geographical knowledge and expand their vocabulary.
+We encourage all pupils to develop a passion for Geography as an exciting and diverse subject.
+Curiosity and enquiry skills are at the heart of our lessons, allowing pupils to ask and answer questions that deepen their geographical knowledge and expand their vocabulary.

 • At Harnham, we aim to ensure every child achieves their best in Geography.
 Our teachers bring Geography to life with real-world examples and hands-on learning experiences.
 The curriculum is thoughtfully designed using the Kapow scheme to provide engaging, well-sequenced, and age-appropriate lessons that meet the statutory requirements of the National Curriculum for Key Stage 2.
 This curriculum ensures progression in both geographical knowledge and skills.
 Our curriculum is carefully sequenced to build on prior knowledge, ensuring all pupils, including those with SEND, can access and make meaningful progress.
 This approach also supports our school's improvement priority of raising attainment across the curriculum by embedding key geographical concepts alongside literacy and vocabulary development.
 Pupils have access to high-quality geographical resources, allowing them to independently read and research our topics, broadening their understanding of the world.